-The Good Son, Paul’s debut novel, won The Polari Prize and The McCrea Literary Award.
-It was shortlisted for The Authors’ Club Best First Novel Award, The Guardian’s ‘Not The Booker’ Prize and was a finalist for The People’s Book Prize.
-The Good Son was chosen as Brighton’s City Reads 2016 and will given out as part of World Book Night 2017.
+The Good Son, Paul’s debut novel, won The Polari First Novel Prize and The McCrea Literary Award.
+It was shortlisted for The Authors’ Club Best First Novel Award, the Prix du Roman Cezam in France and was a finalist for The People’s Book Prize.
+The Good Son was chosen as Brighton’s City Reads 2016 and was given out as part of World Book Night 2017.
 Paul has written comedy, essays, flash fiction, a novel, plays and short stories, and his work has been performed on radio, stage and television, and published in seven languages.

-He is the Co-Founder of London Short Story Festival, of which, he was Director and Curator for 2014 & ’15.
-He is Associate Director at Word Factory, the UK’s national organisation for excellence in the short story’ The Guardian.
-Paul’s blog for writers which posts on submission opportunities for journals and competitions gets 40,000 hits a month and has had over a 1 1/4 million visitors.
+Paul co-founded the London Short Story Festival, of which, he was Director and Curator for 2014 & ’15.
+He is associate director at Word Factory, ‘the UK’s national organisation for excellence in the short story’ The Guardian.
+Paul’s blog for writers which posts on submission opportunities for journals and competitions gets 40,000 hits a month and has had over a 2 1/2 million visitors.

 He now lives back home in Belfast.

 ‘A triumph of storytelling.
 An absolute gem.’
 Donal Ryan